RUBENgs2003/Conecta4/README.md

 *** REQUIREMENTS ***

 1.- You need to have NODEjs installed in your computer.
-2.- You need to have express installed in your computer: You can install this with command -> npm install express 3.- You need to have socketio installed in your computer: You can install this with command -> npm install socketio
+2.- You need to have express installed in your computer and added on the 'online' folder: You can install this with command -> npm install express
+3.- You need to have socketio installed in your computer and added on the 'online' folder: You can install this with command -> npm install socketio

 *** HOW TO PLAY ***